Jack H. Breslow

 Jack H. Breslow (1927 - 2023) was an American illustrator and painter known for his illustrations for Time Magazine, cover art for science fiction novels, and works in the National Portrait Gallery.
+In his later career, he pursued large-scale abstract paintings of nature and landscapes.

 Life and career

 Jack H. Breslow was raised in the Bronx, New York City.
 Following military service, Breslow received formal artistic training at the Académie Julian in Paris and the Art Students League of New York.
-Working in studios, Breslow established himself as a commercial artist, creating movie posters, paintings in the National Portrait Gallery, and book covers, the lattermost including novels by Andre Norton and Philip K. Dick.
+Working in studios, Breslow established himself as a commercial artist, creating movie posters, paintings in the National Portrait Gallery, and book covers, the lattermost including novels by Andre Norton, Arthur K. Barnes, Poul Anderson, and Philip K. Dick.
 In 1971, Breslow illustrated portrait covers for Time Magazine of musician James Taylor and US President Jimmy Carter.
+After his illustration career, Breslow focused on fine arts by painting large-scale works of nature and landscapes, mostly in black-and-white.